10/31/2024

 Larry Solo

-Okay, I appreciate that call.
-And on the positive side, clean earth, obviously on relatively flat revenue volumes had a very nice quarter on the margin side.
-I think we were up even sequentially like 150 bits.
+Okay.
+I appreciate that call.
+And on the positive side, Clean Earth, obviously, on relatively flat revenue and volumes, had a very nice quarter on the margin side.
+I think you were up even sequentially like 150 bps.
 I know you've done a lot of initiatives over the last two years, Nick, pricing and efficiencies.
-I think you had updated the sort of three year target to 17 around where we are today on the margin.
+I think you had up the sort of three-year target to 17, around where we are today on the margin.
 Is there more room for upside?
-It's pretty impressive too this quarter.
+Pretty impressive, too, this quarter.
 Anything unusual to kind of drive further increases in margin on flat revenue?

 speaker

-say nothing unusual.
-As you know, the first four years of clean earth, we focused an awful lot on efficiency and cost and pricing and leadership and structure and so forth.
-We're now putting a significant effort behind driving volume growth with new leadership, new focus, kind of enhanced value propositions and so forth.
-So I think as we look forward, we'll start to see more volume growth drive margin expansion and EBITDA and top line growth in that business.
+I would say nothing unusual.
+As you know, the first four years of Clean Earth, we focused an awful lot on efficiency and cost and pricing and leadership and structure and so forth.
+And we're now putting a significant effort behind driving volume growth with new leadership, new focus, kind of enhanced value propositions and so forth.
+So I think as we look forward, we'll start to see more volume growth drive margin expansion and EBITDA and top-line growth in that business.

 speaker